eduvpn/documentation/ACL.md

 The permissions are _cached_ for up to a configurable period through [Session Expiry](SESSION_EXPIRY.md).
 By default this is 90 days, but can easily be modified.
-This cache is required, because not all authentication backends have a way to validate the permissions "out of band", i.e. when the user is not actively in the process of authenticating.
+This cache is required, because not all authentication backends have a way to reliably validate the permissions "out of band", i.e. when the user is not actively in the process of authenticating.

-# Configuration

 The configuration is done in `/etc/vpn-user-portal/config.php`.

+## Authentication

-## SAML
+### SAML

 We assume [SAML](SAML.md) is already configured and working.